COCO - CAPE-OPEN to CAPE-OPEN simulation environment

 Running COCO under WINE

-Since version 1.13, the installer has been adjusted to proceed succesfully under wine.
+Since version 1.13, the installer has been adjusted to proceed successfully under wine.
 A common installation issue under wine is that the temp sub-folder of the installation folder still contains setup files.
 If this is the case, please remove this folder manually.

 Known issues under wine: